 ▲ Everlane is an American clothing retailer committed to making their processes and pricing transparent to their customers.

 Your strategy should be the driving force behind your brand messaging.
-This way, you will be able to tie your communication efforts together to achieve your goals.
-In order to create resonating content, keep your themes under three ideas that sum up what you want your audience to remember you by.
+This way, you can tie your communication efforts together to achieve your goals.
+To create resonating content, keep your themes under three ideas that sum up what you want your audience to remember you by.

-Now more than ever, audiences want to create an emotional connection to the content they interact with.
+Now more than ever, audiences want to connect emotionally to the content they interact with.
 The task of finding the right words to make your content click can be tricky.
 Nailing how you say something is equally, if not more, important than deciding what you say.
 Studies show an average person’s attention span has dropped to eight seconds.
-Well, the attention span differs depending on the task demand, but let's not go there.
-Point is, you don't have much time to express yourself.
-Using the right language helps.
+Point is, you don't have much time to express yourself, so using the right language helps.

 Be strategic.
 Take your previously defined personas into consideration.
 How do they speak to each other?
 Are you keeping up with their slang?
 Are memes welcome?
 We gathered some guides and tools that might help you nail your tone of voice: